CDF-II W boson mass in the Dirac Scotogenic model: Dark Matter

 \subsection{Mainly singlet scalar dark matter}

 We now move on to the case in which the DM is mainly formed by the $SU(2)_L$ singlet scalar.
 If the mainly singlet scalar is lighter than the neutral and charged doublet components it will be the DM particle of the model.
-Note that it is now possible to have $S>0$, i.e. $m_{\eta^0} < m_{\eta^+}$, since the charged scalar will now be kinematically allowed to decay into $\xi$ + leptons.
+It is important to mention that it is now possible to have $S>0$, i.e. $m_{\eta^0} > m_{\eta^+}$, since the charged scalar will now be kinematically allowed to decay into $\xi$ + leptons.
 This opens the allowed parameter space that can fit $m_W$ and the oblique parameters as shown in Sec.~\ref{sec:Wmass}.

 Moreover, the expressions for $S$, $T$ and $U$ do not depend on the mass of the singlet\footnote{The singlet can participate in the loops only via mixing.
 Therefore, such contributions will be suppressed by $\sin^2 \theta$, which we are taking small throughout this work.
 See Sec.~\ref{sec:numass} for a more complete discussion.}.
 This decoupling between the dark sector and $m_W$ is the main reason why it is now possible to fit the relic density and the EW observables simultaneously.